Post Operative Hip and Knee

 Related Events

-This two hour intermediate level course for PT/PTAs and OT/OTAs provides instruction on the treatment of subacute patients and is part of a series of Accelerated Clinical Practice courses.
-Through a combination of didactic lecture and lab demonstration, this course provides the individual attention necessary for clinicians to understand the unique, potential clinical benefits provided by specific therapy interventions.
+This two hour intermediate level course for PT/PTAs and OT/OTAs provides instruction on the evidence regarding the clinical benefits of electrical stimulation, aerobic exercise, and resistive exercise to treat patient with chronic heart failure.
+This course is a part of a series of Accelerated Clinical Practice courses.
+Through a combination of didactic lecture and lab demonstrations, this course provides the individual attention necessary for clinicians to understand the unique, potential clinical benefits provided by specific therapy interventions.

 View All